turris-cz/user-docs/docs/basics/apps/openvpn-server/openvpn.md

 ---
 # OpenVPN server on Turris

-Starting with Turris OS 3.6, you can configure OpenVPN easily through the Foris web interface.
+Starting with Turris OS 3.6, you can configure OpenVPN server easily through the Foris web interface.

 ## What is OpenVPN?